-We checked our 80 traps in the morning and though it was disappointing, at least compared to Juan’s last trapping here many years earlier when he caught a number of endemics, we did capture three animals from two species.
+We checked our 80 traps in the morning.It was disappointing, at least compared to Juan’s last trapping here many years earlier when he caught a number of endemics, and we only captures three Mexican Deer Mice.

-But still a disappointing haul for 200 trap nights.
-Juan and hoped we might get Oaxaca Giant Deer Mouse here (which he caught many years earlier), along with Aztec, Chinateco and Ixtlan Deer Mice and Tarabundi Voles.
+A disappointing haul for 200 trap nights.
+Juan and hoped we might get Oaxaca Giant Deer Mouse here (which he caught many years earlier), along with Aztec, Chinateco, Black-wristed and Ixtlan Deer Mice and Tarabundi Voles.

 We spent our other two nights in the drier hills, an hour or so east of Oaxaca City.
 Netting on agricultural land near Tamazulapam, close to some thermal springs, was productive.
 We caught a pair of yellow bats.
 One was a Little Yellow Bat.

 The second looked almost identical, but, on closer inspection, Juan decided it was an Allen’s Yellow Bat, a species he had never seen before and in fact is known from only 27 records.

 The two species look almost identical at first glance.
 However, Rhogeessa parvula has bicoloured fur which is dark at the base and then lighter.

 While Rhogeessa alleni has tricoloured fur, dark at the base, then lighter but with dark tips.

 The next species was also a lifer for me: a Cave Myotis.
 A species I have almost certainly seen flying in the USA but never seen up close.

 We caught two other species that night, both common in the USA.
 A Big Brown Bat.